Chiral numerical renormalization group: Noninteracting Benchmark

 \section{Noninteracting Benchmark}

-We can now test the quality of the presented mapping by looking at how well it reproduces the non-interacting spectral function.
+We can now test the quality of the presented mapping by looking at how well it reproduces the chiral behavior in the exactly-solvable noninteracting case.
 Note that the tridiagonalization procedure in Sec.\,\ref{subsec:Tridiagonalization} is exact, and the iterative diagonalization in Sec.\,\ref{subsec:Iterative-Diagonalization} can in principle be brought to any desired accuracy.
-Thus, we are only testing the quality of the discretization presented in Sec.\,\ref{subsec:Discretization}.
+Thus, we are only testing the quality of the discretization presented in Sec.\,\ref{subsec:Discretization}, and calculate all quantities from the single-particle Hamiltonian (see Appendix~\ref{sec:App-Single-Particle-Calculations}).
 However, the results have a clearer interpretation when considering the structure of the Wilson ladder.
-Assuming the large bandwidth limit, i.e., the high energy cutoff $D$ much larger than all other scales, we are left with two characteristic energy scales in the problem: the inverse impurity distance $v_{F}/R$, and $\Gamma=\frac{\tilde{t}_{0}^{2}}{2v_{F}}=\frac{\pi t_{0}^{2}}{2D}$, which quantifies the hybridization strength, and plays the role of the Kondo temperature in the non-interacting limit.
+Assuming the large bandwidth limit, i.e., the high-energy cutoff $D$ much larger than all other scales, we are left with two characteristic energy scales in the problem: the inverse interimpurity distance $v_{F}/R$, and $\Gamma=\frac{\tilde{t}_{0}^{2}}{2v_{F}}=\frac{\pi t_{0}^{2}}{2D}$, which quantifies the hybridization strength, and plays the role of the Kondo temperature in the noninteracting limit.

 We start by comparing the continuum-limit expression for the impurity spectral function with its discrete version.
-In the limit $D\to\infty$ (while keeping $\Gamma$ and $v_{F}/R$ finite), the spectral function is given by Eq.\,(\ref{eq:Noninteracting-Spectral-Function}) with its components written here explicitly
+In the limit $D\to\infty$ (while keeping $\Gamma$ and $v_{F}/R$ finite), the spectral function is given by Eq.\,(\ref{eq:Noninteracting-Spectral-Function}), with its components rewritten here explicitly